uhppoted/uhppoted-lib-python/README.md

    get_controller((405419896, '192.168.1.100:60000'))
    get_controller((405419896)

-   Defaults to UDP and udp broadcast if the controller cannot be disambiguated.
+   Defaults to UDP and UDP broadcast if the controller cannot be disambiguated.
 ```

 3. All API functions (other than `listen`) take an optional `timeout` kwarg that sets the time limit (in seconds)